Choose three or four activities to do in turn as a class, or as stations.

 Students use the sun and scratched plastic/DVDs to make rainbows.

 During discussion, show images of real rainbows.
+Real rainbows are made from the sun and drops of rain.

 Use water in plastic bottles to make a pretend tornado.